mattermost/docs/source/process/docs-reviewers-guide.rst

 1. Project Members and Approved Contributors submit PRs to the docs.mattermost.com repository.
 2. Incoming PRs are assessed and assigned review requirements (e.g. technical PRs, PRs requiring Sphinx changes, etc.).
-3. Reviewers with appropriate qualifications either approve and merge the changes, or leave feedback for the submitter to being the review cycle again.
+3. Reviewers with appropriate qualifications either approve and merge the changes, or leave feedback for the submitter to begin the review cycle again.
-4. Once merged, PRs are verified by a Project Member and the submitter's work acknowledged.
+4. Once merged, PRs are verified by a Project Member and the submitter's work is acknowledged.
-5. Reviewers with consistent performance are acknowledge with an increase in skill level.
+5. Reviewers with consistent performance are acknowledged with an increase in `skill level <link to below>`_.
 Reviewers with repeated inconsistency may have their level decreased (though this is rare).

 The following sections lay out the details for this process: